danieldraganete/74HC595_ARDUINO_Display_15LEDs_0TO9/README.md

 # embedded_595_15LED_counter
 My First project on GitHub with embedded to test 74HC595N start date 04.04.2024

+The code it is updated and fully functional -> date : 05.04.2024

 This code it is intended for PlatformIO, if you are using ArduinoIDE it will be enough just to open "CodeFile-for-ArduinoIDE.ino" file in Arduino ide.

 Code Description: